Think about an investment product for your retirement. Pension plans are surely among the first options that come to mind, and it’s no coincidence.

 – They are managed by professionals

-Behind every pension plan and investment fund there is a team of expert investment managers.
+Behind every pension plan there is a team of expert investment managers.
 These professionals are in charge of making your money grow and deciding where, when and how the contributions you make are invested.

 Pension plans are regulated and under the supervision of the Directorate General of Insurance and Pension Funds (DGSFP, or Dirección General de Seguros y Fondos de Pensiones in Spanish), which offers many guarantees to participants.